- Can work boots cause plantar fasciitis?

 Hunting for work boots that have foot support and highlight comfort front and center can sometimes be like looking for a needle in a haystack, especially since there are so many options to choose from.

 To save you the hassle, we’ve picked three of the best work boots that can help reduce the pain and let you work more comfortably.
 But there are a ton more options out there so please free to do more research.
-Check some of our work boots reviews and round-ups.
+Check out this more extensive list of great work boots for plantar fasciitis sufferers.

 - The 90-degree heel provides added support